How to get a student credit card: Eligibility and applying

 Step 2: Compare cards

-The Federal Deposit Insurance Corporation says if you decide to apply for a card, you should first compare credit cards based on annual percentage rates, fees and rewards.
+The Federal Deposit Insurance Corp.
+(FDIC) says if you decide to apply for a credit card, you should first compare cards based on annual percentage rates (APRs), fees and rewards.
+Two options you might consider are the Capital One student credit cards:

 Neither Capital One student credit card has an annual fee.
 View important rates and disclosures.
-And they both allow access to exclusive benefits through Capital One Entertainment.
+And they both allow access to exclusive benefits—like elevated cash back—through Capital One Entertainment and Capital One Travel.

 Step 3: Gather your documents

-It can be useful to have your personally identifiable information ready to go, including your Social Security number (SSN), proof of income and college enrollment details.
+It can be helpful to have your personal information and documentation ready before you start applying for student credit cards.
+You’ll typically need to provide information such as your name and address, date of birth, Social Security number (SSN), proof of income and college enrollment details.

-How to get a student credit card FAQ
+How to get a credit card as a student FAQ

 Here are some frequently asked questions about getting a student credit card.

 Yes, many student credit cards are made for people with no credit history.
-These cards are often a good way for college students to start building credit if they’re using the card responsibly.
+These cards are often a good way for college students to start building credit if they use the card responsibly.

 Some student credit cards don’t require a credit score.
 Others may.
 Checking whether you’re pre-approved can help you find cards that match your profile, without hurting your credit scores.

 Getting a student credit card can be a first step toward financial independence.
-And if it’s used responsibly, it can help you build your credit history, work toward higher credit limits and earn cash back rewards on everyday spending.
+And if the card is used responsibly, it can help you build your credit history, work toward higher credit limits and earn cash back rewards on everyday spending.

 If you’re looking for a way to build credit and earn rewards while you’re in college, using a student credit card responsibly may be a good option.